MHZardary/london-strategy-backtest/README.md

 ## License
 This project is licensed under the MIT License.

+## Disclaimer:
-**Disclaimer**: This software is provided for educational and research purposes only.
+This software is provided for educational and research purposes only.
 Use it at your own risk.
 The author assumes no responsibility for any losses or damages resulting from the use of this software.

 ## References